How to save time with Workflow Automation

 From this page, you can select the trigger for your new Automation.
 In this example, we’ll create a Card Action trigger to automate a PTO request workflow.

 From here, you can customize the default template to build out your logic.
-Click to add new rules and activities.
+Click Add Activity to add new rules and activities.
 Digital Assistant supports complex logic like if/else statements, for and while loops, switches and forks.
 Available actions include sending emails, making HTTP requests, triggering tasks for other users and more.
 You can even trigger other Automation Flows!

 You can drag and drop activities to rearrange them, and click to add branches to your logic.
 This allows you to perform actions based on the result of a previous action or a user’s input.
 Double clicking on an action opens an editor window, where you can configure the specifics of the action.